Quick summary of key school information

 |School bus service available||

 |Dedicated staff/programs for students with special learning needs||

-Yes, we do have a Psychologist in our staff
+Yes, we do have a Psychologist among our staff.

 |Learning support offered||

-We employ external consultants and therapists when needed to support individual needs in the classroom
+We work with external consultants and therapists when needed to support individual needs in the classroom

 |The school supports gifted, able and talented students||